 - Call 311 and listen to the automated message

-Our crews work to maintain good driving conditions throughout the winter, but some roads can still be icy and snow covered.
-Please watch for slippery sections, slow down and drive for the current conditions.
+Our crews work to maintain good driving conditions following snowfall, but some roads can still be icy and snow covered.
+Adapt to the current conditions: slow down, watch for ice and leave plenty of space.

 To report safety issues related to snow on Calgary roads, please submit an online service request. eService - Report snow and ice on roads concern

 For all other snow-related concerns, visit the Snow and ice concerns page and select the eService button that best fits your concern.

 View the Road Conditions map to see real-time information on which roads have been plowed.